balderdashy/sails-docs/Home.md

 # Create the app
 sails new testProject

-# cd into the new folder
+# cd into the new project and install a local copy of Sails
-cd testProject
+cd testProject && sudo npm install

 # Fire up the server
 sails lift